lhhiep2204/Locify/locify-ios/README.md

 ```

 ### Key Components
-- **Dependency Injection**: A custom `ViewModelFactory` in `Shared/DI` serves as a singleton factory for creating ViewModels (e.g., `HomeViewModel`, `SettingsViewModel`) with their dependencies, using Swift’s modern concurrency model (`actor`) for thread-safe access.
-Dependencies (e.g., `MapService`, `SyncService`, `FetchCategoriesUseCase`) are initialized on demand in factory methods to ensure unused services are not created, optimizing resource efficiency.
-The factory supports a configuration option to toggle between mock and production services (e.g., Firebase, Google Maps) and integrates with SwiftUI using `async` methods for ViewModel creation.
+- **Dependency Injection**: A custom `AppContainer` in `Shared/DI` serves as the composition root, acting as a singleton factory for creating ViewModels (e.g., `HomeViewModel`, `SettingsViewModel`) and their dependencies, including repositories and use cases, using Swift’s modern concurrency model (`actor`) for thread-safe access.
+Dependencies (e.g., `MapService`, `SyncService`, `FetchCategoriesUseCase`) are initialized on demand in factory methods to optimize resource efficiency.
+The container supports a configuration option to toggle between mock and production services (e.g., Firebase, Google Maps) and integrates with SwiftUI using `async` methods for ViewModel creation.
 - **Navigation**: Managed in `Presentation/Routing` using `NavigationStack` and `NavigationPath`, with a centralized `Router` for consistent navigation across features.
 - **Offline Support**: SwiftData in `Data/Storage/LocalData/SwiftData` handles local storage, with `SyncManager` managing offline/online synchronization using `sync_status` (synced, pendingCreate, pendingUpdate, pendingDelete), as detailed in the [Locify_Data_Sync_Flow.md](./../docs/Locify_Data_Sync_Flow.md).
 Offline mode displays the last known location on the selected map provider.
 - **Design System**: Reusable UI components (e.g., `Button`, `Map`, `TextField`) in `Presentation/DesignSystem/Components` ensure consistent styling across SwiftUI views, with styles defined in `Styles`.
 Custom components are stored in `Presentation/DesignSystem/Components/Custom` to organize complex or domain-specific UI elements (e.g., `LocationCardView`, `MapPreviewView`, `CategoryTagView`) separately from core components (e.g., `Button`, `Dialog`).